 Vapor Recovery Information and Compliance Requirements

 Vapor recovery is the capture of gasoline vapors released from various activities into the atmosphere.
-The Vapor Recovery Programs in Missouri are key components of the plans to address ozone pollution in the St. Louis ozone nonattainment area and the Kansas City ozone maintenance area.
-The information in the links above explains Vapor Recovery in general, and gives the specific guidelines for the programs here in Missouri.
+Vapor recovery programs in Missouri are key components of plans to address ozone pollution in the St. Louis ozone nonattainment area and the Kansas City ozone maintenance area.
+Information in the links below explains vapor recovery in general and gives specific guidelines for programs here in Missouri.

-Vapors emitted by gasoline contain high levels of Volatile Organic Compounds.
+Vapors emitted by gasoline contain high levels of volatile organic compounds.
 When mixed with sunlight and heat, these pollutants aide in the formation of ground-level ozone.
-While effective in protecting Earth in the stratosphere, ozone is harmful to humans, animals and vegetation when located at the Earth’s surface.
-For more information regarding ground-level ozone and its effects, visit EPA's Ozone - Good Up High Bad Nearby webpage.
+While effective in protecting Earth in the stratosphere, ozone is harmful to humans, animals and vegetation at the Earth’s surface.
+For more information regarding ground-level ozone and its effects, visit EPA's Ozone - Good Up High, Bad Nearby webpage.

-Capturing gasoline vapors during loading and refueling activities prevents the release of these vapors into the atmosphere.
-This is known as VAPOR RECOVERY.
-There are two different kinds of vapor recovery: Stage I and Stage II.
+Capturing gasoline vapors during loading and refueling prevents the release of these vapors into the atmosphere.
+This is known as vapor recovery.
+Two different kinds of vapor recovery exist: Stage I and Stage II.

 Stage I Vapor Recovery

-Stage I vapor recovery controls the release of gasoline vapors when tanker trucks deliver gasoline to your local gas station.
-In the image above the black arrows represent the gasoline flowing into the gasoline storage tanks, while the red arrows represent the vapors being forced from the tank back into the truck.
-The truck then takes these vapors back to a terminal where they are burned off or condensed back into gasoline.
-Additionally, tanker trucks fill the gasoline storage tank at the bottom of the tank to further minimize gasoline vapor emissions by eliminating splashing and turbulence.
+Stage I vapor recovery controls the release of gasoline vapors when tanker trucks deliver gasoline to a local gas station.
+In the above image, black arrows represent gasoline flowing into a gasoline storage tank while orange arrows represent vapors forced from the tank back into the truck.
+The truck takes these vapors back to the terminal where they are burned off or condensed back into gasoline.
+Note that the tanker truck fills the gasoline storage tank at the bottom of the tank to further minimize gasoline vapor emissions by eliminating splashing and turbulence.

-EPA created an informational video describing Stage I gasoline filling requirements per their Federal Regulations 40 CFR 63 Subparts BBBBBB (6B) and CCCCCC (6C); it does an excellent job of illustrating the components of a typical Stage I Vapor Recovery system.
+EPA created an informational video describing Stage I gasoline filling requirements according to federal regulations; it does an excellent job of illustrating components of a typical Stage I system.

-Stage II Vapor Recovery (To be discontinued in Missouri Effective Dec.
+Stage II Vapor Recovery (Discontinued in Missouri on Dec.
 31, 2015)

-Stage II Vapor Recovery is the capture and control of gasoline vapors that would normally be released into the atmosphere during the refueling of motor vehicles at a gas station.
-The image above represents a typical refueling utilizing Stage II Vapor Recovery.
-The black arrows represent the gasoline being pumped from the storage tank to the automobile.
-The red arrows show the flow of the vapors from the automobile tank back into the storage tank.
+Stage II vapor recovery is the capture and control of gasoline vapors that would normally be released into the atmosphere during the refueling of motor vehicles at a gas station.
+The above image represents a typical refueling using Stage II.
+Black arrows represent gasoline pumped from a storage tank to an automobile.
+Orange arrows show the flow of vapors from the automobile tank back into the storage tank.
 These vapors are held in the storage tank until the next gasoline delivery when they are returned to the truck.

-A nonattainment area is an area that has failed to attain the health-based National Ambient Air Quality Standards set by EPA for certain air pollutants, in this case ground-level ozone.
-In comparison, a maintenance area is an area that records air pollutant concentrations at levels at or near the health-based standard and the air quality must be maintained to ensure the area stays in attainment for the ozone standard.
-EPA requires the state to develop a maintenance plan for the area as well.
-This plan outlines what actions the area will take to stay in compliance with ground-level ozone standards.
+A nonattainment area is an area that has failed to attain the health-based national ambient air quality standards (NAAQS) set by EPA for certain air pollutants, in this case ground-level ozone.
+In comparison, a maintenance area is an area that records air pollutant concentrations at or near the health-based standard.
+The air quality must be maintained to ensure the area stays in attainment with the ozone standard.
+EPA requires the state to develop a maintenance plan for the area.
+This plan outlines what actions the area will take to stay in compliance with the ground-level ozone standards.
 For more information regarding ozone, visit EPA's Ozone Information webpage.

-Vapor Recovery is also required at many stations outside of the Kansas City and St. Louis areas due to promulgation of federal Maximum Achievable Control Technology standards.
+Vapor recovery is also required at many stations outside the Kansas City and St. Louis areas due to promulgation of federal maximum achievable control technology (MACT) standards.
 See below for more information about these federal standards